 As the name suggests, a triple top is a bearish technical analysis chart pattern that occurs after an uptrend and tests the highest price three times before it starts a bearish downward movement.
 After the price hits the third peak and falls below the neckline, the asset’s price is expected to continue falling and a trend reversal occurs.

-Much like other reversal chart patterns, the triple top pattern is used to predict the end of the previous trend and helps traders find good entry levels.
+Much like other reversal chart patterns, the triple tops pattern is used to predict the end of the previous trend and helps traders find good entry points.

-How to Identify and Use the Triple Top Pattern in Forex Trading?
+How to Identify and Use the Triple Top Pattern?

 A triple top pattern occurs when an asset reaches a certain resistance level and cannot move above it.